Threshold KNN-Shapley: A Linear-Time and Privacy-Friendly Approach to Data Valuation: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Science Foundation under grants CNS-2131938, CNS-1553437, CNS-1704105, NSF Award \#2048091, IIS-2312794, IIS-2313130, OAC-2239622, the ARL’s Army Artificial Intelligence Innovation Institute (A2I2), the Office of Naval Research Young Investigator Award, the Army Research Office Young Investigator Prize, Schmidt DataX award, and Princeton E-ffiliates Award, \add{Amazon-Virginia Tech Initiative in Efficient and Robust Machine Learning, the Commonwealth Cyber Initiative,} a Google PhD Fellowship, and a Princeton's Gordon Y. S. Wu Fellowship.
+This work was supported in part by the National Science Foundation under grants CNS-2131938, CNS-1553437, CNS-1704105, CNS-2048091, IIS-2312794, IIS-2313130, OAC-2239622, the ARL’s Army Artificial Intelligence Innovation Institute (A2I2), the Office of Naval Research Young Investigator Award, the Army Research Office Young Investigator Prize, Schmidt DataX award, Princeton E-ffiliates Award, \add{Amazon-Virginia Tech Initiative in Efficient and Robust Machine Learning, the Commonwealth Cyber Initiative,} a Google PhD Fellowship, and a Princeton's Gordon Y. S. Wu Fellowship.
+We are grateful to anonymous reviewers at NeurIPS for their valuable feedback.